openscm/openscm/docs/development.rst

       except ImportError:
           raise AdapterNeedsModuleError(
               """
-              To run MyModel the 'MyExternalModule' is needed.
+              To run My Model 'my_external_module' is needed.
-              Please install it using `pip install myexternalmodule`.
+              Please install it using `pip install myexternalmodule`, see www.awesomemodule.com.
               """
           )